What is telecare?

 If you’re interested in finding out more about a telecare system, arrange an assessment with an expert.
 It’s important that you work together to establish what’s best for your needs.

-Find out how telehealth can support people with certain health conditions, such as hypertension, chronic asthma and ...
+Telehealth devices can support people with certain health conditions, such as hypertension, chronic asthma and diabetes.

 Find out how smart technology can help you stay independent in your own home for longer.